Drew6160/eyehike-link-checker/README.md

-# 🏔️ Eyehike Webcam Link Checker
+# 🏔️ Unscripted6160 & Eyehike Link Checker

 Automatically checks links on [eyehike.com/2016/](https://www.eyehike.com/2016/) and [unscripted6160.com] (https://www.unscripted6160.com) then generates a report showing which links are working, broken, or redirected.